peteash10/2017-body-of-work/words/6 - Potential Collaborators.md

 A wish-list of people and entities I'd like to collaborate with during the development of this work.
 Contingent on them being a) interested and b) available.

+("Collaboration" could also just mean reading their work and maybe sending a couple of emails.)

 I am very open to suggestions of other people and entities I should consider approaching.

 ##People